Xavian Stapleton: Injuries and 2016–17 season

 On July 5, 2015, Stapleton announced his commitment to transfer to Mississippi State University (MSU).
-He had also taken visits to Alabama and Iowa State, but chose to play for the Mississippi State Bulldogs under head coach Ben Howland.
+He had also taken visits to Alabama and Iowa State, but chose to play for the Mississippi State Bulldogs of the Southeastern Conference (SEC) under head coach Ben Howland.
 "It's close to home and I'm a Mississippi guy," explained Stapleton.
 "It just feels so good.
 It felt like the right thing to do."
 He was awarded the program's last scholarship for the 2015–16 season, which had become available the previous month after the departure of another player, but was forced to sit out for a year due to NCAA transfer rules.
 Stapleton tore his anterior cruciate ligament (ACL) and meniscus in his left knee during a pickup game in August and had to undergo surgery the following month.
 He tore the same ACL in March 2016, requiring another surgery to repair the damage.

 In the 2016–17 preseason, Stapleton won the dunk contest at MSU's Maroon Night at the Humphrey Coliseum with a between-the-legs slam while wearing a knee brace, claiming he felt 95 percent healthy.
 He missed the first nine games of the season while he continued his recovery, and made his team debut on December 22, 2016, scoring eight points in 11 minutes in an 86–44 blowout win over Southern Miss at the Mississippi Coliseum in Jackson, Mississippi.
-On February 4, 2017, Stapleton registered his first career double-double, recording 14 points and 11 rebounds along with four steals in a 64–59 victory Tennessee.
+On February 4, 2017, Stapleton registered his first career double-double, recording 14 points and 11 rebounds along with four steals in a 64–59 victory over Tennessee.
 In the regular season finale, he matched his season-high with 14 points in an 88–76 win over LSU.
 Four days later, in the first round of the SEC tournament, Stapleton tallied 13 points, six rebounds, "and a couple of highlight-reel dunks" in a 79–52 win, also over LSU.
 The Bulldogs were defeated in the next round, 75–55, by Alabama.
 Stapleton finished the season averaging 7.1 points and 2.9 rebounds in 23 games played with five starts.